bnelabs/beacon/README.md

 > *"Your early warning system for systemic liquidity risk"*

-**Production-grade systemic liquidity risk analysis system using state-of-the-art ML and comprehensive data catalogue covering US, Europe, and Asia markets.**
+**Systemic liquidity risk analysis system using state-of-the-art ML and comprehensive data catalogue covering US, Europe, and Asia markets.**

 ## 🎯 What is BEACON?